gvwilson/thirdbit/fiction/iffy/index.md

 "You should,"
 Aunt Naggie said firmly.
-"A few years with him an' Mister Mishra'll have some real competition."
+"A few years with him an' Balwinder Mishra'll have some real competition."

 "Or I could work for him,"
 Iffy countered.